 Co-ops put food on your table.

-Here are some examples that are probably in your pantry or refrigerator right now.
+Here are some examples of co-op produced foods that are probably in your pantry or refrigerator right now.

 - MarvaMaid Milk and Dairy Products

 - Florida’s Natural Orange Juice

 - Ocean Spray Cranberries

 - SunKist Oranges